 Out late?
 Here’s how to get home

-The last regular Dublin Bus services leave the city centre for the suburbs around 11.30pm.
+The last regular Dublin Bus service leaves the city centre for the suburbs around 11.30pm.

 On Friday and Saturday nights, however, the Nitelink service operates approximately 20 bus routes from the city centre to the suburbs.
 This service begins at midnight and runs until 4am.
-Buses operate at regular intervals for most routes; schedules are posted on revolving notice boards at bus stops.
+Buses operate at regular intervals for most routes and schedules are posted on revolving notice boards at the bus stops.

-Irish Rail’s DART (Dublin Area Rail Transit) train leaves Pearse Street station travelling north in the direction of Howth between 23:19 and 23:51.
+Irish Rail’s DART train leaves Pearse Street station travelling north in the direction of Howth between 23:19 and 23:51.
 If you’re travelling south to Dun Laoghaire, the last trains leave around 23:30, depending on the day of the week.
-View all routes and schedules here.
+You can view all routes and schedules here.

 Irish Rail also operates a commuter train service on five routes – from the city to Dundalk, Portlaoise, Longford, Dunboyne and Gorey.
 The final service usually leaves at around 11pm, but you’ll need to check each individual timetable here.

-The main ranks in the city centre are on O’Connell Street (the Parnell Square end) and on College Green (opposite the Trinity College’s main gate).
-Additional nighttime taxi ranks operate between 20:00 and 6:00 on several locations in the city centre, including Dame Street and Merrion Row.
+You’ll find taxi ranks in the city centre on O’Connell Street and College Green, just opposite Trinity College’s main gate.
+Additional nighttime taxi ranks also operate between after 8pm at several locations around the city centre, including Dame Street and Merrion Row.

 Want to save on travel?
 Get a Student Leap Card